Changes on statutory requirements for Annual General Meetings (AGMs) and the filing of Annual Returns (ARs).

 Dormant non-listed company (other than a subsidiary of a listed company) is exempt from requirement to prepare financial statements if:

-- The company fulfils the substantial assets test; and
+a.
+The company fulfills the substantial assets test; and

 Total assets of the company and the group at any time within the financial year must not exceed S$500,000